Scalable load balancing in networked systems: A survey of recent advances: Redundancy policies and alternative scaling

 So-called redundancy-$d$ policies involve a somewhat similar operation as JSQ($d$) policies, and also share the primary objective of ensuring low delays \cite{AGSS13,VGMSRS13}.
 In a redundancy-$d$ policy, $d \geq 2$ candidate servers are selected uniformly at random (with or without replacement) for each arriving task, just like in a JSQ($d$) policy.
 Rather than forwarding the task to the server with the shortest queue however, replicas are dispatched to all sampled servers.
 Note that the initial replication to $d$ servers selected uniformly at random does not entail any communication burden, but the abortion of redundant copies at a later stage does involve a significant amount of information exchange and complexity.

 Two common options can be distinguished for abortion of redundant clones.
 In the first variant, as soon as the first replica starts service, the other clones are abandoned.
-In this case, a task gets executed by the server which had the smallest workload at the time of arrival (and which may or may not have had the shortest queue length) among the sampled servers.
-This may be interpreted as a power-of-$d$ version of the Join-the-Smallest Workload (JSW) policy discussed in Subsection~\ref{ssec:jsw}.
-The optimality properties of the JSW policy mentioned in that subsection suggest that redundancy-$d$ policies should outperform JSQ($d$) policies, which appears to be supported by simulation experiments, but has not been established by analytical comparisons so far.
+In this case, a task gets executed by the server which had the smallest workload at the time of arrival (and which may or may not have had the shortest queue length) amongst the sampled servers.
+This may be interpreted as a power-of-$d$ version of the Join-the-Smallest Workload (JSW) policy discussed in Section~\ref{ssec:jsw}.
+The optimality properties of the JSW policy mentioned in that subsection suggest that redundancy-$d$ policies should outperform JSQ($d$) policies, which appears to be supported by simulation experiments.